Welcome to the Department of Surgery at the University of Cincinnati, where our honorable missions are:

 - To provide leadership in ensuring surgical health care for all members of the Cincinnati community.

 First and foremost, our culture is based on a stewardship to our missions.
 We create value for both our patients and our trainees while discovering the secrets of medicine and nature in advancing the surgical state-of-the-art.
-I have repeatedly pointed out that those who deliver the highest quality of care have a moral obligation to leverage their superior insight and teach practice standards to their peers and future generations of surgeons.
+I believe that those who deliver the highest quality of care have a moral obligation to leverage their superior insight and teach practice standards to their peers and future generations of surgeons.
 The highest quality clinical education invariably results in probing the limits of state-of-the-art care, thereby discerning the most efficient and logical pathways for clinically relevant discovery and scholarship.
-The pursuit and achievement of excellence on behalf of a department of surgery ultimately yields this continuum of interdependent missions.
-I am also proud to say that our faculty and residents have realized the full potential of this continuum as well as any department.
+The pursuit and achievement of excellence on behalf of a department of surgery ultimately yields success across this continuum of interdependent missions.
+I am proud to say that our faculty and residents have realized the full potential of this continuum as well as any great department of surgery.
 Our commitment to this culture is evident in our daily duties and permeates our organizational structure, governance, and decision-making.
 As a result we have a sense of departmental and personal excellence and destiny on behalf of faculty and residents alike.

 We take pride in providing a superior surgical education.
-Our faculty participates in training over 185 medical students each year, while our clinical divisions sponsor 12 graduate medical education resident and fellow programs that encompass 116 residents and fellows, including 4 clinical fellows and 1 research fellow.
-We have over 190 faculty who work hard to advance the art and science of surgery, supported by over 220 support staff.
+Our faculty participates in training over 185 medical students each year, while our clinical divisions sponsor 12 graduate medical education resident and fellow programs that encompass an average 100 residents and fellows (including clinical and research fellows).
+We have over 185 faculty who work hard to advance the art and science of surgery, supported by over 227 support staff.
 Our trainees regularly attain the most competitive fellowships and jobs, perhaps the most important indicator of our training success.

-Dr. Jeffrey Sussman, our Vice Chair for Education, is assisted by an outstanding team of associate directors and staff.
+In my role as Program Director, I am assisted by an outstanding team of associate directors and staff.
 This team has worked with the faculty to make our education mission impactful and current.
 Because surgical education is more complex than ever, it now requires the flexibility to provide for a variety of styles of learning and technical skills.
-Great contemporary surgical training emphasizes a paradigm of surgical education principles which recognize the following:

-We believe our faculty and senior residents lead the way in surgical education.
-This confidence in our contemporary success is based on both our historical success and our willingness to adopt more effective models of training.
+Our confidence and contemporary success have origins both in our historical methods and our willingness to adapt and adopt more effective models of training.
 For example, we provide a rich learning environment outside of the operating room, including the Center for Surgical Innovation and the Edward Woliver Laboratory for Simulation and Education in Surgery, as well as Acting Intern/Intern “boot camps” where technical skills assessment is formalized into modules.
-These instructional and technical skills assessment labs prepare the residents and medical students to enter the operating room with the technical skills needed for efficient learning.
+These instructional and technical skills assessment labs prepare the residents and medical students to enter the operating room with the specialized technical skills needed for efficient learning.
 We are also conducting funded research into what additional factors must be addressed for success in residency.